Do actors get paid every time a movie airs?

 Conclusion

 While actors may not receive payment every time a movie they starred in is aired, they are compensated through negotiated salaries and, in some cases, residuals.
-It is important to understand the intricacies of the film industry and the various factors that determine an actor’s compensation.
-So, the next time you watch your favorite actor on the big screen, remember that their financial success is not solely dependent on the number of times their movies are aired.
+The film industry operates on a complex system of contracts and agreements that ensure actors are fairly compensated for their work.
+So, the next time you enjoy a movie, remember that the actors’ paychecks are not directly linked to its airtime.